gregr/ina/nscheme/README.md

 - Booleans, null, symbols, procedures, mbytevectors, and mvectors do have stable identities
   - i.e., the behavior of `eq?` is analogous to its behavior in R7RS Scheme
-- No primitive character type: a string is indivisible until it is (utf-8) decoded as a vector
+- No primitive character type: a string is indivisible until it is decoded as a bytevector
-  - utf-8 encoding is assumed for vector and list conversions
+  - e.g., `string->utf8` and `utf8->string`
   - no `string-ref`, since basis of decomposition depends on context
-    - well, we could still support a O(n) `string-ref` based on a stream of code points
   - code units (bytes) are not characters, but suffice for low-level string manipulation
   - code points are not characters, but suffice for some higher-level string manipulation
   - grapheme clusters (substrings) are the right notion of character for user interaction